CorporateRewards/docs-myrewards/source/includes/api/core/_registration_questions.md

 A simple endpoint will be created to fetch registration_questions for this programme (Again scoped by API key).
 This is potentially optional as a list of registration_question_ids could be provided, although this list will have to be managed and maintained carefully.
-Should required fields be added to this list it will require development on the client side of the API unless this list can be dynamically consulted via the api.
+Should any new mandatory fields be added to this list, it would require development on the client side of the API unless this list can be dynamically consulted via the api.

 #### HTTP Request